The Dark Night of the Soul

 "'Do you really really really want to be healed?'
 I wasn't sure I could answer yes."

 My sister said she prayed repeatedly for healing... and the healing came when she indexed her prayer to sincerity.

 "It's like if you had food poisoning.
-To eliminate the poison, your body would tremble and convulse violently.
-You would vomit.
-You would have diarrhea, chills, fever.
-Your body would ache.
-You would writhe in pain before you were healed.
-It's something you would have to suffer through."
+To eliminate the poison, the body trembles and convulses violently.
+You vomit.
+You have diarrhea, chills, fever.
+Your body aches.
+You writhe in pain.
+You must suffer before you heal."
 And the cure felt so much worse than the comforting delusions of self-deception.

 She felt like she had made progress.
 "But now I see how much cleaning I have to do.
 It's like there's vomit and feces everywhere."
 She made mistakes; we all have our share of them.
 She sees that she was responsible for her mistakes and assumes the consequences.
 She sees how she co-created her own reality.
 She realizes that she needed to make profound changes at the subtlest levels of thought.